 21. Diskit Gustor Festival

 Diskit Gustor Festival is celebrated in the Diskit monastery of Nubra Valley in the month of October.
 The rituals and celebrations last for 2 days during which, like every monastic festival, you will see Cham dance by the resident monks.

 22. Karzok Gustor Festival

 Korzok monastery is located on the shore of the lake Tso Moriri in the village of Karzok.
-The gustor festival is celebrated here in the month of July.
-Black Hat dance is performed and re-enactment of the killing of King Lang Dharma by a Buddhist monk is performed.
+The Gustor festival is celebrated here in the month of July.
+Black Hat dance is performed and a re-enactment of the killing of King Lang Dharma by a Buddhist monk is performed.

 Also Read: How to Plan a visit to Ladakh with Children

 23. Archery Festival of Ladakh

 Last in the list of fairs and festivals of Ladakh are the Archery festivals or competitions.

 Archery festivals in Ladakh are mostly held in the summer months.
 In some villages, it can be in the winter as well.
 Archery may really be the pretext for the gathering but it is more of a reason to party.
 The games are organized in a lot of villages and every village sends its own team to participate.